Audio/music corpora

 MuMu is a Multimodal Music dataset with multi-label genre annotations that combines information from the Amazon Reviews dataset and the Million Song Dataset (MSD).
 The former contains millions of album customer reviews and album metadata gathered from Amazon.com.
 The latter is a collection of metadata and precomputed audio features for a million songs.

-The mapping between the three datasets (Amazon, MusicBrainz and MSD), genre annotations, metadata, data splits, text reviews and links to images are available here.
-Images and audio files can not be released due to copyright issues.
+The mapping between the three datasets (Amazon, MusicBrainz, and MSD), genre annotations, metadata, data splits, text reviews, and links to images are available here.
+Images and audio files cannot be released due to copyright issues.

-MuMu dataset (mapping, metadata, annotations and text reviews)
+MuMu dataset (mapping, metadata, annotations, and text reviews)

 Data splits and multimodal embeddings for ISMIR multi-label classification experiments